 "America's classrooms are becoming increasingly diverse; more than one-third of the students in P-12 classrooms are from minority groups.
 The families of an increasing number of students are immigrants, many with native languages other than English and from diverse religious backgrounds.
 Growing numbers of students are classified as having disabilities.
 At the same time, minority teachers are less than 15 percent of the teaching force.
 As a result, most students do not have the opportunity to benefit from a diverse teaching force.
-Teacher candidates need to develop proficiencies for working with students from diverse backgrounds and with exceptionalities to ensure that all students have the opportunity to learn.
+Teacher candidates need to develop proficiencies for working with students have the opportunity to learn.
 Regardless of whether they live in areas with great diversity, candidates must develop knowledge of diversity in the United States and the world, dispositions that respect and value differences, and skills for working in diverse settings."

-The professional education unit at Oklahoma State University shares the NCATE vision of providing field experiences that prepare our students for careers as educators in an increasingly diverse world.
+The Professional Education Unit at Oklahoma State University shares the NCATE vision of providing field experiences that prepare our students for careers as educators in an increasingly diverse world.
 Our intent is to provide opportunities to experience diversity in the communities we serve in Oklahoma; whether that is diversity in ethnicity, socio-economic level, and geography or in grade level, department level, course offerings, or school day schedule.
 We recognize that opportunities to experience diversity vary within each program and inherent difficulties may exist in meeting all of these needs in some programs.
 We also recognize that diversity exists in many different forms and aspects and each program is committed to providing as much diversity as possible in its field experience placements.